giuseppe-messi/react-lab-mono/apps/optimistic-ui-sandbox/README.md

 There’s **no real API**, everything is **fully mocked**, including delays and failures, to simulate realistic network conditions.

-A hands-on playground to explore how a real UI should behave when things go wrong, from slow responses to failed requests
+A hands-on playground to explore how a real UI should behave when things go wrong, from slow responses to failed requests.

 ---